aclark4life/blog/2007/03/16/first-post/index.rst

 |

+I have decided to start a blog.
 Why?
 Because Plone allows me to do so.
 But also:

 - I have been reading a lot of |planet_plone| lately and they have inspired me to write my own.
 - I want to interact with other Plone users.